DoctorEww/software-assurance/AssuranceCases.md

 ### Alignment Assesment Summary

 * Assurance Claim 1 - [The system minimizes information disclosure during communication](https://github.com/DoctorEww/software-assurance/blob/main/AssuranceCase/InfoDisclosure/readme.md)

+  BitWarden takes a number of steps to minimize the disclosure of information during communication.
+AES encryption is utilized for all in transit communications.
+Salts are generated via the use of Node's PRG.
+Though the Node documentation indicates that a sufficient level of entropy is required to return a given salt, the process remains abstract as more documentation is unavailable.
+Salt is utilized, however, a sufficient length is not required, only highly *recommended*.
+Finally, BitWarden implements the PKDBF2 SHA256 algorithm for sufficient key stretching strength.

 * Assurance Claim 2 - [The system provides reasonable protection from malicious input](https://github.com/DoctorEww/software-assurance/blob/main/AssuranceCase/MaliciousInput/readme.md)
 * Assurance Claim 3 - [The system protects data integrity during transmission](https://github.com/DoctorEww/software-assurance/tree/main/AssuranceCase/DataIntegrity#readme)
 * Assurance Claim 4 - [The system mitigates the impact of database theft](https://github.com/DoctorEww/software-assurance/blob/main/AssuranceCase/DatabaseTheft/readme.md)